Keyboard shortcuts

 Tracing

-Each makespan is traced as a parent span with child spans for each operation phase.
-This enables end-to-end visibility into complex multi-step operations, including time spent in external API calls (treated as black-box stages).
+Each makespan is traced as a parent OpenTelemetry span with child spans for each phase.
+This provides end-to-end latency visibility, including time in external API calls (treated as black-box stages).
+Traces flow through the standard OTel Collector → Prometheus pipeline.